StatStud/techblog/content/posts/the-linux-command-line.md

 # Table of Contents
 ## Part 1: Learning the Shell

+Most of these chapters show basic commands and syntax.
+You may find some useful ones that are new to you, but for the most part, this is a pretty basic run through.

 ### Chapter 1: What is the shell?
 ### Chapter 2: Navigation
 ### Chapter 3: Exploring the system